 The Manager has a remuneration policy in place to ensure compliance with UCITS V. This remuneration policy imposes remuneration rules on staff and senior management within the Manager whose activities have a material impact on the risk profile of the Funds.
 The Manager will ensure that its remuneration policies and practices are consistent with sound and effective risk management, will not encourage risk-taking which is inconsistent with the risk profile of the Funds and the Instrument of Incorporation, and will be consistent with UCITS V. The Manager will ensure that the remuneration policy is at all times consistent with the business strategy, objectives, values and interests of the ICAV, the Funds and Shareholders, and includes measures to ensure that all relevant conflicts of interest may be managed appropriately at all times.
-Further details with regard to the remuneration policy (including how remuneration and benefits are calculated and the identity of persons responsible for awarding the remuneration and benefits) are available at the following website: http://northill.com/ucits/ A paper copy of the remuneration policy may be obtained free of charge on request from the ICAV.
+Further details with regard to the remuneration policy (including how remuneration and benefits) are calculated and the identity of persons responsible for awarding the remuneration and benefits) are available at the following website: B-FLEXION Fund Management (Ireland) Limited | B-FLEXION (bflexion.com)

+A paper copy of the remuneration policy may be obtained free of charge on request from the ICAV.